release date: Apr. 1981

 Track highlights: A) 1.
 "Arrivederci" - 2.
 "Wonderkids" - 4.
 "Golden Dreams" - 5.
 "Nightcrawlers" - 6.
 "Public Enemies" - - B) 1.
 "The Night Belongs to You" - 2.
 "Hard Luck" - 3.
 "Magic Motions" - 5.
 "Luckie Walkie"

-I have always found this their most interesting and strongest album.
-Here, the inspiration is less obvious, the band is most original, and basically plays with a distinct international sound, which however, never was sought for or acknowledged.
+I have always found this their strongest and most vital album.
+Here, the inspiration is less obvious, the band appears playful and original, and they basically play with a distinct international sound, which however, never was sought for, nor acknowledged.
+Perhaps, some would argue that Lars Hybel has been working hard to sound much like James Honeyman-Scott of Pretenders, but really, if he can pull that off, it's hardly a bad thing is it?!

 Because of the big differences of the early issues, I have both versions and simply never understood the need to change the original track listing.